-Firstly you need to start with a really good base, such as the juices of the meat you’ve cooked to serve the gravy with (let’s say beef, for example).
-Use the same roasting tray in which you cooked the meat: you’ll find all the concentrated flavours in there, and the best bits are the bits that have stuck to the bottom of the roasting tray.
+It’s all about the base, such as the juices of the meat you’ve cooked.
+Use the same roasting tray in which you cooked the meat: all the concentrated flavours are right in there, don’t worry about the bits which are stuck, they are the best!

 - Remove excess fat from your roasting tray then add some boiling water and a Knorr Stock Cube and allow to simmer gently.

 - In a small bowl add a little cornflour mixed with a few tablespoons of cold water, mix really well with a fork and then pour the cornflour mixture into the stock after taking off the heat, stirring continuously.

 - Return to the heat and bring back to the boil stirring continuously until the gravy starts to thicken, then season to taste with herbs and seasoning of your choice.

 - If you want to make your gravy darker, add a tablespoon of gravy browning.
 A good way to skim away any excess fat is by placing one or two ice cubes into the tray; the fat will stick to the ice and then you can remove it with a spoon.

 - For bags of taste add some cooked onions and some small cubes of roasted veg to the gravy together with the meat juices.

 * The final taste of the gravy may vary, depending on the flavour of this initial stock.

 * Remember not to season before the gravy is properly reduced or thickened, otherwise your gravy may be far too salty and could spoil your whole meal.